terrill/whova-a11y-fix/README.md

 Reporting Bugs or Feature Requests
 ----------------------------------

-To report bugs or submit feature requests, please use go to the [Github Issues] page, and select the "New Issue" link.
+To report bugs or submit feature requests, please go to the [Github Issues] page, and select the "New Issue" link.
 This is a volunteer effort, so we can't guarantee that we'll be able to address all issues, but we'll do our best.

 Contributing
 -------------------